 “The isometric art style makes this pretty annoying, and just isn't very fun compared to the rest of the game and there are a couple sections like this.”

-The game's story is minimal and largely ambiguous, relying on player interpretation rather than explicit dialogue or text, which some players find unsatisfying.
+The game's story is minimal and largely ambiguous, relying on player interpretation rather than explicit dialogue or text, which some players found unsatisfying.
 While the atmosphere and art style are praised, the lack of a fleshed-out narrative makes it difficult to connect with the characters or feel a sense of accomplishment.
 Overall, the story serves more as a backdrop to the gameplay, which remains the primary focus.

 “I can appreciate why it took Nico nearly 5+ years to make a hand-crafted, level-based game with stylish storytelling where every chapter introduces new mechanics and maintains great scenario variety.”

-“Plus, I feel like it conveys tone well even without an explicit narrative, leaving enough to get you interested and try to map your own story onto the game.”
+“Plus, I feel like it conveys tone well even without an explicit narrative - leaving enough to get you interested and try to map your own story onto the game.”

 “There's very little in the way of story and characterization, which is a shame as it's harder to get attached to our heroine or her nemesis, who are the only major characters in the game.”